wiormiw/movie-app-test/README.md

 # Steps

 1. Within Glitch, click on `Remix to Edit` to start own forked version of the code
-2. Start editing code within Glitch to complete this assignment
+2. Start editing code within Glitch to complete this assessment

 # Details